Hypertrophy vs. Strength Training: Is One Better Than the Other?

 Benefits of Hypertrophy

-Because of its focus on building muscle mass and definition, the biggest benefit of hypertrophy is to grow naturally larger muscles.
+Because of its focus on building muscle mass and definition, the biggest benefit of hypertrophy is to grow larger muscles.
 If you do enough hypertrophic training, your muscles will rapidly increase in size and become stronger as a result.

 As a side effect, your body will expend more calories, which could assist with weight loss efforts.
 You’ll also see increased muscular symmetry, as proper hypertrophic training involves knowing how to work out muscles across your body so you don’t suffer from muscular imbalance.
 These effects will be bolstered if you take a protein supplement at the same time.